Indian Science Congress Association: Centenary edition

 The 100th edition was hosted by the University of Calcutta which is in the city of Kolkata from 3 to 7 January 2013.
 The theme of the Centenary Congress was, "Science for shaping the future of India".
 It was inaugurated by the former President of India Pranab Mukherjee in the presence of the former Prime Minister of India Dr.Manmohan Singh and the incumbent Chief Minister of West Bengal Mamata Banerjee.

 101st edition

 The 101st edition of Indian Science Congress was held in Jammu starting from 3 February 2014 to 8 February.

 102nd edition

 The 102nd edition of Indian Science Congress was held in Mumbai from 3 January 2015 to 7 January 2015.
 It was inaugurated by Prime Minister Narendra Modi in Mumbai University.
 Studies and papers on Ancient Indian Vedas were presented in this Congress.
 Accomplishments of Ancient Indian Science in the fields of medicine, mathematics, surgery etc. were presented.
 There was also a session on India's successful Mars Orbiter Mission.

+104th edition

+The 104th edition of Indian Science Congress was held in Tirupati in January (3rd to 7th) 2017.
+It was inaugurated by Prime Minister Narendra Modi in Sri Venkateswara University.